Royals vs. Mariners Player Props Betting Odds

 France Stats

-- Ty France has 109 hits with 27 doubles, nine home runs, 30 walks and 46 RBI.
-He's also stolen one base.
+- Ty France has recorded 113 hits with 28 doubles, 10 home runs and 30 walks.
+He has driven in 49 runs with one stolen base.

 France Recent Games